mauroservienti/milestone.github.io/_posts/one-password.md

 LastPass comes with a desktop application.
 I tried that:

-1. stopped sharing the accounts.
+1. I stopped sharing the accounts.
 1. I signed in to the browser extension using my account (the one I use the most).
 1. I signed in to the desktop application with work credentials.